 Even if this sounds really amazing, there is no guarantee that it will come true as Amanda Carl, a spokeswoman for the company said: “IBM encourages our researchers to pursue their interests even though not all of their inventions become commercial products.

 By publishing their inventions as patents, we give our researchers the recognition they deserve and make their work public, so it can inspire new innovations”.

-Bottom Line about Coffee Drones
+Bottom Line about Coffee Drones and delivery

 We just don’t know when, but sooner or later our need for caffeine is going to be delivered by drone.
 I will always prefer to live the experience of a coffee shop and be served by a (human) professional barista.